 Abnormalities of the gut

-Various abnormalities of the gut or the gut wall may cause rectal bleeding in young children.
+In young children various abnormalities of the gut or the gut wall may cause rectal bleeding.
 Examples include:

 - Volvulus - a twisting of the gut.

 - Intussusception - one part of the gut is sucked into another, creating a blockage.

 - Meckel's diverticulum - an extra bulge or pouch in the small intestine, present from birth (congenital).